 It’s not too often that you see the car the size of a small boat come cruising down your street.
-My son and I had to do a double take as we saw this 1970 Bonneville, humming by, with its proud owner and Tamarac resident, Ed Brown, behind the wheel.
-Since I’m such a fan of anything to do with the 1970’s, I had to find out more about Ed and his car.
+My son and I had to do a double-take as we saw this 1970 Bonneville, humming by, with its proud owner and Tamarac resident, Ed Brown, behind the wheel.
+Since I’m such a fan of anything to do with the 1970s, I had to find out more about Ed and his car.

 Purchasing the car in 2005 at a “good price,” Ed knew the car needed a lot of restoration.
-The upholstery and transmission are original, everything else is either restored or replaced by original parts,” says Ed as he has a long list of items that he replaced on the 40-year-old car.
+The upholstery and transmission are original; everything else is either restored or replaced by original parts,” says Ed as he has a long list of items that he replaced on the 40-year-old car.
 Not only did he rebuild the engine, but the convertible top had to be custom-made in brown.
 The car has new longer-lasting paint that matches the original color, the body has also been re-chromed, and the A/C has a new compressor.
-The Bonneville has a 455 horse-power engine and gets 11 mpg on the highway and 8 mpg in the city but luckily, this car has a big tank to hold all that gas at 24 gallons.
-The car is garaged to keep it looking good and he prefers to drive it only on nice, cool days.
-There are only 101,000 miles on the odometer and Ed only puts less than 1,000 miles on it per year.
+The Bonneville has a 455 horse-power engine and gets 11 mpg on the highway and 8 mpg in the city, but luckily, this car has a big tank to hold all that gas at 24 gallons.
+The car is garaged to keep it looking good, and he prefers to drive it only on nice, cool days.
+There are only 101,000 miles on the odometer, and Ed only puts less than 1,000 miles on it per year.

-Ed and his wife Maryelle have been living in Tamarac almost 20 years.
-Originally from Montreal Canada, Ed was renting an apartment nearby when he met a man who played golf with him and told him about the Woodlands.
+Ed and his wife Maryelle have been living in Tamarac for almost 20 years.
+Originally from Montreal, Canada, Ed was renting an apartment nearby when he met a man who played golf with him and told him about the Woodlands.
 He immediately loved it and bought his first home there.
-In 2000, they found the home where they are currently living where he and his wife now run their business, A-2-Z Ergonomics.
+In 2000, they found the home where they are currently living, where he and his wife now run their business, A-2-Z Ergonomics.
 As President of the company, he consults as well as sells workstations and chairs to businesses.

 One of his favorite things to do is take the car to classic car shows.
-This past October, Ed and his Bonneville were at the Taste of Tamarac event at the Tamarac Community Center where there were 25-30 classic cars on hand.
+This past October, Ed and his Bonneville were at the Taste of Tamarac event at the Tamarac Community Center, where there were 25-30 classic cars on hand.
 Be sure to look for him again at next year’s event.